pingzing/trippit/readme.md

 - [x] Show nearby stops
 - [x] Transit service alerts
 - [x] Stop/route tile pinning
-- [ ] Subscribe to a line, receive notifications when it stops somewhere
 - [x] Crash reporting
 - [x] Analytics

+### Planned

+- [ ] Subscribe to a line, receive notifications when it stops somewhere
 - [ ] Testing (really should write unit tests for the GraphQL parser...)

-## Design Notes
-#### Searching
-The official DigiTransit webapp does two things when the user enters a search term: Makes a GraphQL call for stops based on the search term, and a call to the REST endpoint for geocoding with the search string.
-It then collects the results, sorts them, and distinguishes between them with different icons in the autosuggest list.
-We should copy that strategy.
+- [ ] Show city bikes on map
+- [ ] Allow city bikes in route planning
+- [ ] Show journey-in-progress at top of app in the shell

 #### Poorly-documented GraphQL Info